 - a.
 Two placards must be placed on each pallet, one on each adjacent side.
 Placards must be affixed by self-adhesive or other adhesive means that will not obscure any required element of the placard and remain secure throughout USPS processing. - b.
 One placard must be placed in the designated area on other USPS containers. - c.
-Placards affixed to pallets containing Periodicals mail must be pink, except under 6.6.5d or 6.6.5e. - d.
-Placards prepared in the optional smaller format under 6.6 may be white, but must include a vertical pink 1/2-inch wide identification bar along the left-hand side of the placard, unless prepared under 6.6.5e. - e.
-Placards containing Periodicals may be all white when used in conjunction with a pink designator label meeting the following criteria: - 1.
-Designator labels must be printed in landscape orientation and must not include any print or graphics other than the required marking in 6.6.5e2.
+Placards affixed to pallets containing Periodicals mail must be pink, except under 6.4.5d or 6.4.5e. - d.
+Placards prepared in the optional smaller format under 6.6 may be white, but must include a vertical pink 1/2-inch wide identification bar along the left-hand side of the placard, unless prepared under 6.4.5e. - e.
+Placards containing Periodicals may be all white when used in conjunction with a pink designator label meeting the following criteria:

-- 2. Designator labels must meet or exceed both the horizontal and vertical dimensions of the accompanying Intelligent Mail container placard and must bear only a "PERIODICALS" or "NEWS" marking at least 1/2-inch high (or at least 48-point type). - 3.
-Designator labels may be affixed on the outside of, or be placed beneath, any shrinkwrap or plastic, but must be immediately adjacent to the Intelligent Mail container placard. - 4.
+- Designator labels must be printed in landscape orientation and, except for the defined mailer-use area, must not include any print or graphics, other than the required markings in 6.4.5e2 and 6.4.5e3.
+Mailers may place extraneous information, meeting the criteria in 705.8.6.8, only in the mailer-use area of the label. - 2.
+The mailer-use area consists of the bottom 3 inches of designator labels measuring at least 8 inches by 11 inches, and the bottom 1 inch of designator labels measuring less than 8 inches by 11 inches.
+Mailers must define the mailer-use area by placing a horizontal black line of at least 0.10 inch in thickness, extending the width of the label, and must include "MAILER-USE ONLY" text printed in all uppercase letters centered and embedded within the horizontal black line.
+This text must be printed using boldface sans-serif font and must be in at least 14-point type. - 3.
+Designator labels must meet or exceed both the horizontal and vertical dimensions of the accompanying Intelligent Mail container placard and must bear only a "PERIODICALS" or "NEWS" marking at least 1/2-inch high (or at least 48-point type). - 4.
+Designator labels may be affixed on the outside of, or be placed beneath, any shrinkwrap or plastic, but must be immediately adjacent to the Intelligent Mail container placard. - 5.
 When using this option, each Intelligent Mail container placard must be accompanied by an adjacent designator label.

-6.6.6 Optional Smaller Placard Format
+6.4.6 Optional Smaller Placard Format

-Mailers may prepare placards bearing Intelligent Mail container barcodes (see Exhibit 6.6.6) in a smaller alternate format as follows:
+Mailers may prepare placards bearing Intelligent Mail container barcodes (see Exhibit 6.4.6) in a smaller alternate format as follows: